aws-samples/sagemaker-101-workshop/README.md

-# Getting Started with Amazon SageMaker
+# Getting Started with "Amazon SageMaker 101"

 This repository accompanies a hands-on training event to introduce data scientists (and ML-ready developers / technical leaders) to core model training and deployment workflows with [Amazon SageMaker](https://aws.amazon.com/sagemaker/).